patchew-project/qemu/docs/specs/tpm.rst

  - QEMU command line parameters should be identical apart from the '-incoming' option on the destination side

- - swtpm command line parameters should be identical
+ - swtpm command line parameters can be identical if storage is not shared and should be different for shared storage

 VM Snapshotting:
  - QEMU command line parameters should be identical